 - “Receiving institution” means the institution of higher education to which a student desires to transfer credit.

 - “Recommended transfer program” means a planned program of courses, both general education and courses in the major, taken at a community college, which is applicable to a baccalaureate program at a receiving institution, and ordinarily the first half of the baccalaureate degree.

 - "Reverse transfer" means a process whereby credits that a student earns at any public senior higher education institution in the State toward a bachelor's degree are transferrable to any community college in the State for credit toward an associate's degree.

 - “Sending institution” means the institution of higher education of most recent previous enrollment by a transfer student at which transferable academic credit was earned.

 - “Social and behavioral sciences” means courses that are concerned with the examination of society and the relationships among individuals within a society.

-- “Transfer student” means a student entering an institution for the first time having successfully completed a minimum of 12 semester hours at another institution that are applicable for credit at the institution the student is entering.
+- “Transfer student” means a student entering an institution for the first time having successfully completed a minimum of 12 semester hours at another institution of higher education after earning a high school diploma or equivalent that are applicable for credit at the institution the student is entering.

-.02-1 Admission of Transfer Students to Public Institutions.
+.02-1 Admission of Transfer Students and First-Time Students with Advanced Standing

 - Subject to Subsection B of this regulation, a student attending a public institution who has completed an associate's degree or who has completed 60 or more semester hours of credit, may not be denied direct transfer to another public institution if the student attained a cumulative grade point average of at least 2.00 on a 4.00 scale or its equivalent at the sending institution, except as provided in subsection A(4) of this regulation.